 General description of Fabry’s disease

-Fabry disease is a lysosomal disorder linked to X that leads to excessive deposition of neutral glycosphingolipids in the vascular endothelium of various organs and in epithelial and smooth muscle cells.
+Fabry disease is a lysosomal disorder linked to X that leads to excessive deposition of neutral glycosphingolipids in the vascular endothelium of various organs and epithelial and smooth muscle cells.

-The progressive endothelial accumulation of glycosphingolipids explains the associated clinical abnormalities of the skin, eyes, kidneys, heart, brain and peripheral nervous system.
+The progressive endothelial accumulation of glycosphingolipids explains the associated clinical abnormalities of the skin, eyes, kidneys, heart, brain, and peripheral nervous system.